 Prior to leaving London, I determined to test whether my own surmises as to the condition of the lungs were borne out by auscultation and percussion.
 With this view, therefore, I called, on the morning of the 18th of the month before-mentioned, at the residence of Dr. Elliotson, in Conduit Street, Regent Street, and desired that gentleman to sound the chest.
-After he had done so most carefully, I told him, that being myself a medical man, I wished, for professional reasons, to know his diagnostic opinion fully, as derived from examination, when he at once saidhaving no confidence in any other; a view in which he coincided.
+After he had done so most carefully, I told him, that being myself a medical man, I wished, for professional reasons, to know his diagnostic opinion fully, as derived from examination, when he at once said :--